Grimy/om_overlap/README.md

 Visillary Anaesthetic: ?.
 N=12, D=? (output+output and/or animismus+output), L=1 for drop.

 Electrum Separation: 11.
 Output-limited level.
-The output can proc twice per turn starting from cycle 4.
+Maximum of 1 output per cycle from 1 to 3, and 2 per cycle afterwards.

 Hyper-Volatile Gas: 8.
 N=6, L=2 for movement and drop.
 (This isn't a tight bound; multiple movement steps are most likely required).